The Top Ten Benefits Of Being A Digital Nomad In Asia

 A trip to Cebu, Bohol, & Panglao was amazing.
 My wife & I stayed with some expat friends in Cebu, then enjoyed nightlife in the city.
 After Cebu we travelled on an air conditioned fastcraft to Panglao Island which connects to Bohol by bridge.

-We joined a day tour to Bohol, starting in a Butterfly Sanctuary holding an albino python, then visited an ATV park, the Chocolate Hills for pictorials, the Bilar man-made forest, the Loboc River Cruise & buffet was a highlight with cultural music & dancing, then to the Baclayon 1727 church, built from coral stone by the Jesuits.
+Our day tour in Bohol started in a Butterfly Sanctuary with an albino python, then visiting the famous Chocolate Hills, a man-made forest in Bilar, the Loboc River Cruise & buffet was a highlight with cultural dancing, & the Baclayon 1727 church built from coral stone.

 Mati is my local surf break for day trips or overnight stays.
 It has a slow-paced local vibe, & the surf breaks over a rocky ocean floor along a 5km stretch of the Dahican-Bobon Rd.